0

 Oxidative stress represents a scenario where your body experiences an imbalance between free radical activity and antioxidant defenses.
 If not addressed promptly, oxidative stress can inflict damage on cells while accelerating aging processes and contributing to diseases like cancer.

-In those living with hepatitis C, ongoing inflammation often tips this balance towards excessive free radicals, leading to heightened oxidative stress, which could potentially cause DNA damage - often seen as stepping stones for many types of cancers.
+In those living with hepatitis C, ongoing inflammation often tips this balance towards excessive free radicals, leading to heightened oxidative stress, which could potentially cause DNA damage, often seen as stepping stones for many types of cancers.

 Cancer Risk Among Hepatitis C Patients

-Elevated levels of oxidative stress are not just problematic because they harm cells; these also facilitate disease progression once damaged cells begin uncontrolled divisions - turning malignant or precancerous over time.
+Elevated levels of oxidative stress are not just problematic because they harm cells; these also facilitate disease progression once damaged cells begin uncontrolled divisions, turning malignant or precancerous over time.

-Hepatocellular carcinoma (HCC), primary liver cancer directly linked with cirrhosis stemming from long-term HCV infections,
+Hepatocellular carcinoma (HCC), primary liver cancer directly linked with cirrhosis stemming from long-term HCV infections, is most commonly observed among people suffering from chronic hepatitis.

-Beyond HCC, studies have shown that untreated or unsuccessfully treated HCV patients carry more significant risks for non-Hodgkin lymphoma along with kidney, pancreatic,
+Beyond HCC, studies have shown that untreated or unsuccessfully treated HCV patients carry more significant risks for non-Hodgkin lymphoma along with kidney, pancreatic, and other digestive tract cancers, according to American Medical Association Oncology reports.

 Such insights underline how crucial understanding hepatic infections impact overall health, including increasing susceptibility towards diverse malignancies, becomes.